IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 The only step that it covers is,

 * `Query` - Refreshes Wazi deploy index and query the index using wazideploy-evidence command.
-It is then published into the location stored under variable `reportFile`
+It is then published into the location that you specify under the variable `reportFile`